 Whichever you choose, make sure you serve some torn, crusty bread on the side.

-If you have access to a blender, homemade houmous can be on the table in only ten minutes.
+If you have access to a blender, homemade houmous can be on the table in ten minutes or under.
 But if you’d like to minimise the washing up, buy a couple of tubs of good ready-made houmous and spice it up with harissa, lemon and pine nuts.
 Add a garnish of chopped fresh herbs and serve with warm pitta breads.

 Chill your drinks